 Throughout the history of the NBA, only three guards have managed to score over 70 points in a single game.
 You probably guessed that Kobe and Booker are two of the guys on the esteemed list.

 The Black Mamba achieved the awe-inspiring feat on January 22, 2006, when he torched the Toronto Raptors for a career-high 81 points on 28-of-46 shooting.
 For his part, Booker set his career-best mark 11 years later on March 24, 2017.
 He dropped 70 points against the Boston Celtics in what was easily the best individual performance of Booker’s career thus far.

 The only other guard who has scored over 70 points in a game is the great David Thompson, who himself logged 73 points against the Detroit Pistons in 1978.

 Not even the GOAT, Michael Jordan, eclipsed the 70-point mark in his decorated career, with MJ settling for 69 as his career-high.

 Unfortunately for Booker, he was not able to share the floor with his idol for long.
 Kobe retired at the end of the 2015-16 campaign, which happened to be Booker’s rookie year.

-On March 23, 2016, after a matchup between the Lakers and Suns, this pair had a memorable encounter in the locker room.
-Bryant handed Booker a pair of signed Kobe 11s, on which the Lakers legend inscribed an epic message: “Be legendary.”
+On March 23, 2016, after a matchup between the Lakers and Suns, they had a memorable encounter in the locker room.
+Kobe handed Booker a pair of signed Kobe 11s, on which the Lakers great inscribed an epic message: “Be legendary.”

-Almost one year to the day, on March 24, 2017, Booker went on to make his mark in the history books by being the youngest player to ever hit the 70-point mark at just 20 years of age.
-Way to live up to Bryant’s legendary challenge.
+Almost one year to the day, on March 24, 2017, Booker went on to make his mark in the NBA history books by being the youngest player to ever hit the 70-point mark at just 20 years of age.
+Way to live up to Kobe’s legendary challenge.